-Do you promote, or have a title before your name in the church system?
+Do you promote or have a title before your name in the man-driven church system?

 The ekklesia are not made up of two classes of people.
-Every believer is priest and minister before God, not reserved to any select group.
-Christ is our High Priest and the ekklesia are in the Kingdom as priests with distinct ministries with no hierarchical classes.
+Every believer is priest and minister before God.
+Christ is our High Priest and the ekklesia are in the Kingdom as priests with distinct ministries of function with no hierarchical titles.

-God’s wrath is coming for the church lords, but blessing and rewards are coming for those who serve.
+God’s wrath is coming for the lords of the church buildings, but blessing and rewards are coming for those who truly serve in their gifts.

-Don’t be duped in believing the false terms and definitions of the church clergy defiantly defend as being 'God's will.'
-The true meaning of leader in the modern church system is used out of context and a complete misrepresentation of what Christ and the apostles taught.
+Don’t be duped in believing the false terms and definitions that the church clergy defiantly defend as being 'God's will.'
+The true meaning of 'leader' in the modern church system is used out of context and is a complete misrepresentation of what Christ and the apostles taught.

 Does your Church have a professional titled leader?